Messiah Stradivarius

 The Messiah - Salabue Stradivarius of 1716 is a violin made by the Italian luthier Antonio Stradivari of Cremona.
-It is considered to be the only Stradivarius in existence in as new state.
+It is considered to be the only Stradivarius in existence in as "new" state.
+The neck has been lengthened and at minimum the bass bar, bridge, tailpiece, and pegs have been replaced.
 It is in the collection of the Ashmolean Museum in Oxford, England.